ROCm/MIOpen/doc/src/Getting_Started_FusionAPI.md

 ```
 It may be noted that it is an error to attempt to execute a fusion plan that is either not compiled or is invalid.

-The *args* parameter would be discussed in a later section.
+~~The *args* parameter would be discussed in a later section.
 The same fusion plan in its compiled state may be executed again and again with different data to amortize the compilation cost.
 This would become clearer with the discussion of the *args* parameter.
-Once the user is finished with the fusion plan it may be destroyed using the `miopenDestroyFusionPlan` call.
+Once the user is finished with the fusion plan it may be destroyed using the `miopenDestroyFusionPlan` call.~~ Inline this discussion above, it is part of the flow.

 While the fusion plan forms the glue for the different fused operations, the following section outlines the currently supported operations providing more detail.